Kornflexx/recontext/README.md

-#recontext
+# recontext

 This is just an experiments with React new context API.
-If this experiment is concluding a new repo wil a real workflow will be set.
+If this experiment is concluding a new repo with a real workflow will be set.